Nature Therapy:

 That breathtaking view of mountains, a dense forest, or a garden isn’t just soothing—it can actively rewire your brain’s circuits.

-Brain research and experiential, somatic, and creative approaches now inform us that trauma is in the body, not the head.
+Brain research and experiential, somatic, and creative approaches now inform us that traumatic experiences "locate" somewhere in the body, not the head.

-Your five senses and physical sensations are the door into your body.
+Your five senses and physical sensations are the doorway into your body.
 Emotions, intuitions, and instincts are energetically involved in trauma recovery.

-Life is energy.
-Energy never dies; it changes through intent, effort, and focus.
-Your body, thoughts, beliefs, feelings, memories, and imagination are all energy.
+Life is energy; it changes through intent, effort, and focus.
+Your body's thoughts, beliefs, feelings, memories, and imagination are all energy.
 But they are all in your head.
-Bringing the felt emotional memory into the skin, bones, and organs takes an intentional pulling inward and downward.
+Bringing the felt emotional memories into the skin, bones, and organs takes an intentional pulling inward and downward.

-Healing is not curing; feeling/intuition is healing—an ongoing process.
+Healing does not mean curing; feeling/intuition is healing—an ongoing process.

-When you drop into your body, you will analyze a feeling from your head, tell a story, and repeat a memory of something that happened.
+When you are into your body, you will analyze a feeling from your head, tell a story, and repeat a memory of something that happened.

 The Info You'll Need